Cxbx-Reloaded/Cxbx-Reloaded/README.md

 ##### Generate Visual Studio files
 1. If you don't have CMake installed, open `___ Native Tools Command Prompt for VS 20##`.
+2. `cd` to the Cxbx-Reloaded directory.
-2. Run these commands:
+3. Run these commands.
-    ```cmd
-    cd Cxbx-Reloaded
-    mkdir build && cd build
+    1. `mkdir build && cd build`
+    2. `cmake .. -G "Visual Studio 16 2019" -A Win32`
-    # Visual Studio 2019 16.1 or later has CMake 1.14 bundled, and is required
+      * Visual Studio 2019 16.1 or later has CMake 1.14 bundled, and is required for the Visual Studio 2019 generator.
-    cmake .. -G "Visual Studio 16 2019" -A Win32
-    # Or for Visual Studio 2017
-    cmake .. -G "Visual Studio 15 2017" -A Win32
+      * Use `cmake .. -G "Visual Studio 15 2017" -A Win32` for Visual Studio 2017.
-    Cxbx-Reloaded.sln
-    ```
+4. Open `Cxbx-Reloaded.sln` from the `build` directory.
-3. Select the Release or Debug configuration, then click Build.
+5. Select the Release configuration, then click Build.
-  * Debug builds are significantly slower, but may help diagnose a problematic title.
+    * Debug builds are **significantly slower, and only for developers**.

-    If you aren't sure, choose Release.

 #### Linux / macOS
 Not supported yet.